 But by steeping the franchise in the orthodoxy of political correctness, Disney risks alienating the true believers.

 “Episode VIII: The Last Jedi” maintains Disney’s puzzling decision that strong female characters must be fashioned at the expense of the boys.
-Carrie Fisher, who steals the show in her final performance as General Leia Organa, showed 30 years ago that a woman can be strong and independent without being patronizing and off-putting.
+Carrie Fisher, who gives her final performance as General Leia Organa, showed 40 years ago that a woman can be strong and independent without being patronizing and off-putting.
 She is now reduced to the frazzled matriarch of the Resistance, wringing her hands over the boyish impulses of her star pilot, Poe Dameron (Oscar Isaac).
 Poe did not contribute much to “The Force Awakens,” and the character continues to offer little more than cringe-worthy snark that falls flat.

 Also contributing little is Finn (John Boyega), the AWOL stormtrooper who spearheads an abortive subplot that merely adds unnecessarily to the movie’s excessive runtime.
 Joining him in this task is Rose (Kelly Marie Tran), a superfluous character who is used to round out the film’s racial quota, and to deliver an impassioned soliloquy against animal abuse, child labor and the galaxy’s military-industrial complex.
 Even when Benicio Del Toro joins the pair as the memorably named codebreaker “DJ,” it is not enough to render their adventure interesting.